pcarrier/srv.us/README.md

 ## Notes

-If you forget the syntax, `ssh srv.us` to get an example.
+If you forget the syntax, `ssh srv.us` prints an example.

 URLs are stable for a given SSH key and number (1 and 2 in examples), with no risk of collision (the domain containing the first 128 bits of their SHA-256).